yeshco/cognociendo-notes/The Hebrew Alphabet.md

 The answer to this is geographically clear: It was here in the near east the region that is now Israel, Lebanon and a bit of Syria that this script was first used.
 Its also kind of clear when was this tool discovered, it was around the 10th century BC maybe a bit before, at a time where this region started to shed its Egyptian influence (in the aftermath of the bronze age collapse) and started to create a unique history for themselves.

-This History was being created simoultaneously by three groups of people (and a fourth one close to the desert).
+This History was being created simultaneously by three groups of people (and a fourth one close to the desert).
 These were 1.
 The Israelites 2.
 The Canaanites/Phoenicians 3.
 The Philistines

 <\map>

 #### The Israelites

-The newest of them all, they displaced most of the canaanites that were living in the mountaneous center region of the land in between the coastal plain and the desert in the east.
+The newest of them all, they displaced most of the canaanites that were living in the mountainous center region of the land in between the coastal plain and the desert in the east.

 #### The Canaanites/Phoenicians

-The oldest group, it almost fully dissapeared as it was under Egyptian influence, and gave place in most of the region to the conquering Israelites, but many researchers think the Phoenicians who started being influencial in the northern coast of Israel and south of modern day Lebanon, where of a similar stock as the Canaanites.
+The oldest group, it almost fully disappeared as it was under Egyptian influence, and gave place in most of the region to the conquering Israelites, but many researchers think the Phoenicians who started being influential in the northern coast of Israel and south of modern day Lebanon, where of a similar stock as the Canaanites.

 #### The Philistines